TariqMBooker/intro-to-python-scripting-class/README.md

 # intro-to-python-scripting-class
-taking a class posting the code form it on here to demonstrate knowledge
+Taking a class posting the code form it on here to demonstrate knowledge

-need to come up with a better read me
+Need to come up with a better read me